-Staff Appraisal, Training and Development To ensure that the Council is in a position to provide services that always place the residents of Gwynedd in the centre, there must be continuous staff training, their performance must be monitored and their talent fostered and developed.
-Staff training arrangements are an important method of promoting and dissipating Gwynedd Way thinking across the Council and of course it is vitally important that the Council has officers with the skills to carry out their duties.
-The Local Governance Code The Local Governance Code is the foundation of the Council's governance arrangements.
-It encompasses a large number of elements which need to be in place to enable the Council to achieve on behalf of the people of Gwynedd.
-The Constitution As the official guidance for the manner in which the Council operates, it is inevitable that the Constitution, by definition, has a significant impact on the way in which the Council achieves on behalf of the people of Gwynedd.
-The 'Cyflawni' system This is the Council's business planning and performance management system.
-Consequently, the effect of the system on the Council's ability to provide services on behalf of the people of Gwynedd is crucial.
-The Scrutiny procedure The scrutiny procedure is the process that is in place to ensure that the Council's Cabinet implements its policies in accordance with its pledges and for the benefit of the people of Gwynedd.
+To ensure that the Council is in a position to provide services that always place the residents of Gwynedd in the centre, there must be continuous staff training, Staff Appraisal, Training their performance must be monitored and their talent fostered and developed. and Development Staff training arrangements are an important method of promoting and dissipating Gwynedd Way thinking across the Council and of course it is vitally important that the Council has officers with the skills to carry out their duties.
+The Local Governance The Local Governance Code is the foundation of the Council's governance Code arrangements.
+It encompasses a large number of elements which need to be in Code place to enable the Council to achieve on behalf of the people of Gwynedd.
+As the official guidance for the manner in which the Council operates, it is The Constitution inevitable that the Constitution, by definition, has a significant impact on the way in which the Council achieves on behalf of the people of Gwynedd.
+This is the Council's business planning and performance management system.
+The 'Cyflawni' system Consequently, the effect of the system on the Council's ability to provide services on behalf of the people of Gwynedd is crucial.
+The scrutiny procedure is the process that is in place to ensure that the The Scrutiny procedure Council's Cabinet implements its policies in accordance with its pledges and for The Scrudiny procedure the benefit of the people of Gwynedd.
 It is therefore a very important part of the governance framework.